-Certain properties and facilities used in our former operations, including divested primary and secondary lead smelters and former mining locations, are the subject of civil litigation, administrative proceedings or investigations arising under federal and state environmental laws.
+Certain properties and facilities used in our former operations, including divested primary and secondary lead smelters and former mining locations, are the subject of civil litigation, administrative proceedings or investigations arising under federal and state environmental laws and common law.
 Additionally, in connection with past operating practices, we are currently involved as a defendant, potentially responsible party ("PRP") or both, pursuant to the Comprehensive Environmental Response, Compensation and Liability Act, as amended by the Superfund Amendments and Reauthorization Act ("CERCLA"), and similar state laws in various governmental and private actions associated with waste disposal sites, mining locations, and facilities we or our predecessors currently or previously owned, operated or were used by us or our subsidiaries, or their predecessors, certain of which are on the United States Environmental Protection Agency's ("EPA") Superfund National Priorities List or similar state lists.
 These proceedings seek cleanup costs, damages for personal injury or property damage and/or damages for injury to natural resources.
 Certain of these proceedings involve claims for substantial amounts.
 Although we may be jointly and severally liable for these costs, in most cases we are only one of a number of PRPs who may also be jointly and severally liable, and among whom costs may be shared or allocated.
 In addition, we are also a party to a number of personal injury lawsuits filed in various jurisdictions alleging claims related to environmental conditions alleged to have resulted from our operations.

-Environmental obligations are difficult to assess and estimate for numerous reasons including the:
+Obligations associated with environmental remediation and related matters are difficult to assess and estimate for numerous reasons including the:

-- complexity and differing interpretations of governmental regulations, - number of PRPs and their ability or willingness to fund the allocation of costs among them, - financial capabilities of the PRPs and the allocation of costs among them, - solvency of other PRPs, - multiplicity of possible solutions, - number of years of investigatory, remedial and monitoring activity required and - number of years between former operations and notice of claims and lack of information and documents about the former operations.
+- complexity and differing interpretations of governmental regulations, - number of PRPs and their ability or willingness to fund such allocation of costs, - financial capabilities of the PRPs and the allocation of costs among them, - solvency of other PRPs, - · multiplicity of possible solutions,

+- number of years of investigatory, remedial and monitoring activity required, - uncertainty over the extent, if any, to which our former operations might have contributed to the conditions allegedly giving rise to such personal injury, property damage, natural resource and related claims, and - · number of years between former operations and notice of claims and lack of information and documents about the former operations.

 In addition, the imposition of more stringent standards or requirements under environmental laws or regulations, new developments or changes regarding site cleanup costs or allocation of costs among PRPs, solvency of other PRPs, the results of future testing and analysis undertaken with respect to certain sites or a determination that we are potentially responsible for the release of hazardous substances at other sites, could cause our expenditures to exceed our current estimates.
-Because we may be jointly and severally liable for the total remediation cost at certain sites, the amount for which we are ultimately liable may exceed our accruals due to, among other things, the reallocation of costs among PRPs or the insolvency of one or more PRPs.
 We cannot assure you that actual costs will not exceed accrued amounts or the upper end of the range for sites for which estimates have been made, and we cannot assure you that costs will not be incurred for sites where no estimates presently can be made.
-Further, additional environmental matters may arise in the future.
+Further, additional environmental and related matters may arise in the future.
 If we were to incur any future liability, this could have a material adverse effect on our consolidated financial statements, results of operations and liquidity.